-- The student should prepare a written request to the Graduate Coordinator which includes: A course syllabus, the semester the students plans to take the course, how the course enhances the students plan of study - The Graduate Coordinator will work with the Academic Programs Committee (APC) to consider the elective coursework, and notify the student if approved
+- The student should prepare a written request to the graduate support coordinator which includes: A course syllabus, the semester the students plans to take the course, how the course enhances the students plan of study. - The graduate support coordinator will work with the Program Director and Academic Programs Committee (APC) to consider the elective coursework, and notify the student if approved.